So, your child is reading along and comes to a word she doesn’t know. What do you do?

 “Go straight to Granny’s ___________ and don’t stop to talk to any ____________.”

 How did you know what the words were?
-I didn’t see you using phonics!
+Did you use phonics!
+You couldn’t have.
 No letters, no phonics.
-Aha!
-I knew it!
+You know the story of Little Red Riding Hood.
 You used the context or meaning of the story.
 The word that you chose made sense.

-This meaning strategy is the most powerful.
+This meaning strategy is the most powerful reading strategy your child can use.
 It drives reading.
 I can’t stress this enough.

 The meaning of the story in your child’s head is like a scaffolding.
 As your child reads along and stops when she comes to a word she doesn’t know, her brain is working hard to make meaning, to make sense.
 What could this word be?
 What word would make sense here?
 Each word choice your child makes has to fit.
 It has to make sense given what the story is about.